Quantum-Dynamics-Hub/libra-code/README.md

     conda install -c anaconda scipy
     conda install -c conda-forge llvm-openmp

 You can install Jupyter notebook using the following command.
-This can be useful and you can also set up and access the Jupyter notebook remotely from a cluster and load the tutorials
+This will be useful and you can set up and access the Jupyter notebook remotely from a cluster and load the tutorials

     conda install -c conda-forge jupyterlab